Nearly all companies rely on Third-Parties, for functions such as:

 And even if the Third-Party doesn’t have direct network connectivity, the Covered Entity may have shared information with the Third-Party for which the Third-Party is storing and potentially transmitting it within their own environment.

 Either way, it is critical that the Covered Entity actively understands what controls the Third-Party has in-place and whether those controls are being practiced and are effective.
-In short, it’s important to understand the risk that each Third-Party brings to the Covered Entity and make educated decisions as how that risk is going to be addressed.
+In short, it’s important to understand the Third-Party security risk to the Covered Entity and make educated decisions as to how that risk is going to be addressed.

 Some Notable Third-Party Breaches